How to do a OWW Event

 Friendly matches or fierce competitions between parents and children, or employees and employers, can be a fun way to bring people together.
 Ask a prominent member of the community to open the event.
 Using the theme, ask everyone to reflect on what they can do to create a fairer more enduring way of living.
 Raise money for OWW or for another charity that is helping people adapt to climate change and alleviating poverty and injustice in the world.

-Encourage your faith community to look at ways to "Aspire not to have more but to be more", at home, in the community and in the world.
+Encourage your faith community to look at ways to "Live differently", at home, in the community and in the world.

 Use the OWW worship resources.
 New ones will be ready for October but there are lots from previous years from which you could put together something suitable for this year's theme.